Skip to main content

 Q: How do I determine the status of my citation?

-A: To check the status of your citation—whether it has been fully paid, involves community service, or is awaiting a hearing—please visit zerofatality.com.
-To log in, enter your plate number and password from your citation.
+A: Please go online or contact the issuer by phone to get the most up-to-date information on citation status and remaining balance.
+To log in, enter your citation number and PIN from your citation.
 Upon logging in, your citation status will be prominently shown at the top center of the screen for your convenience.
+If you need another copy of the original citation, please complete our citation request form.

 Q: What does the City do with the money collected?

-A: The revenue generated through Automated Speed Enforcement will be retained and distributed in accordance with the provisions of Section 3-18-17(A)(2) NMSA 1978 (2009), which requires half be remitted to the State and the other half is retained by the municipality to offset reasonable costs directly related to administering the program.
+A: The revenue generated through Automated Speed Enforcement will be retained and distributed in accordance with the provisions of Section 3-18-17(A)(2) NMSA 1978 (2009), which requires half to be remitted to the State, and the other half is retained by the municipality to offset reasonable costs directly related to administering the program.
 Any remaining funds will be used for Vision Zero traffic safety initiatives.
+View a map of Vision Zero traffic safety projects that included ASE funds.

 Q: Does the company providing the equipment make more money if more tickets are issued?

-A: No. The Automated Speed Enforcement Ordinance specifically requires that any vendor that the City contracts with have a flat fee structure and not a per-citation fee structure.
+A: No. The Automated Speed Enforcement Ordinance specifically requires that any vendor with which the City contracts have a flat fee structure and not a per-citation fee structure.

 Q: Do plate blockers and sprays work?